-Brief explanation of why this has been assessed as having medium or high negative Is there a Geographical impact?
-If so, please explain -use list below to Short explanation of mitigating actions impact • identify geographical area(s) Disability Public: This project would be focussed upon Reablement and Occupational Therapy and as a direct result, disabled users would be impacted upon.
+Protected characteristic Brief explanation of why this has been assessed as having medium or high negative Short explanation of mitigating actions impact identify geographical area(s) Disability Public: This project would be focussed upon Reablement and Occupational Therapy and as a direct result, disabled users would be impacted upon.
 Public: Every effort would be made to protect users from reductions to neutralise the impact that would result from a loss of staff.